 Traditional Outpatient Programs

-Outpatient programs offer support for addicts without requiring you to stay at a facility.
-This is a good option if your addiction issues are less severe and you want support without having to leave your home or your job.
+Outpatient programs offer support for addicts without requiring them to stay at a facility.
+This is a good option if your addiction issues are less severe and you want to support without having to leave your home or your job.
 In many cases, inpatient programs will provide outpatient treatments for people that have completed their stay in the facility and are trying to reintegrate back into society.
-This extra support helps to ensure long term sobriety after completing an inpatient program.
+This extra support helps to ensure long-term sobriety after completing an inpatient program.
 These are some of the most common types of outpatient programs:

 - Counseling is another common form of outpatient treatment.
-Regular meetings with a counselor helps you to find ways to resist temptation and remain sobriety.
-It also gives you a safe space to talk honestly about your addiction and the underlying causes.
+Regular meetings with a counselor help you to find ways to resist temptation and remain sobriety.
+It also gives you a safe space to talk honestly about your addiction and its underlying causes.

 If you want your recovery to be successful, it is important that you understand the different types of recovery programs available to you and choose the one that is right for you.